Dr. Dale White

-Dr. Dale White did his undergraduate work in music education at Maryville College in Tennessee, after which he completed a masters in trumpet performance at Yale University.
+Dr. Dale White completed his undergraduate work in music education, after which he completed a masters in trumpet performance at Yale University.
 He began his doctoral studies in music at the University of Colorado where he studied conducting under Allan McMurray.
 He completed a doctorate in trumpet performance at the University of Minnesota in 1984.
 Dr. White has studied trumpet with Samuel Krauss of the Philadelphia Orchestra, Robert Nagel of the New York Brass Quintet, David Baldwin of the University of Minnesota, and Manny Laureano of the Minnesota Orchestra.
 Dr. White is a member of the International Trumpet Guild and College Band Directors National Association.